abdullah-K/khanabdullah.com/README.md

 ## Contribute
 I will happily accept contributions to this site from you through Pull Requests :grin:.
-If you see any bugs/weird things, please open an Issue on this repository!
+If you see any bugs, weird things, or errors, please open an Issue on this repository!